 - Create a story around an event by blending their own words with what was reported about it on social media, using Storify.

-- Make a poster to present their ideas using poster board or any number of apps with this capability.
+- Make a poster to present their ideas using poster board, any number of apps, or a website such as Canva.

-- Embrace student-led learning by giving a broad question that they will need to investigate in small groups.
+- Embrace student-led learning by giving a broad question that they’ll need to investigate in small groups.
 Each group will need to make a poster that reflects their answer to your question, and then present it to the class as a whole.

 In order to help students better master the units we teach, remember these rules when selecting activities: